kasakun/Simulation-of-Sperm-Whales-Species/README.md

 1. How to determine the demand when calculate a species death for hunger @all
 2. The competition between sperm whales and marine mammals are not presented.
 Main proc should distribute the total food resource for these two speices. @Yao
-3. The fishery only influence the exact number of the food resoucre, not actually influence the number of species. @Yao
+3. The fishery only influence the exact number of the food resource, not actually influence the number of species. @Yao

 4. Hunt rate should be related to the number of species. @ Zeyu Chen